Developers Face New Debt Limits as Property Crackdown Continues

 China’s government started a crackdown on real estate speculation about four years ago after prices of residential property surged, raising concerns a bubble was building that could exacerbate risks in the financial system.
 Policymakers have repeatedly stressed that “houses are for living, not for speculation,” but although property was one of the few sectors not to benefit from post-coronavirus stimulus policies, the market is growing red hot again in many parts of the country.

-The new lending directive is the latest attempt to exert control over real estate financing, a policy that’s been in effect with varying degrees of severity and success over the past few years.
-Regulators issued a slew of measures last year to curb excessive borrowing by property developers — the banking and insurance regulator instructed banks to carefully screen developers’ qualifications when issuing loans and barred trust companies from providing new financing to real estate companies.
+The new borrowing directive is the latest attempt to exert control over real estate financing, a policy that’s been in effect with varying degrees of severity and success over the past few years.
+Regulators issued a slew of measures last year to curb excessive borrowing by property developers — the banking and insurance regulator instructed banks to carefully screen developers’ qualifications when issuing loans and restrained trust companies from providing new financing to real estate companies.

 One of the biggest costs incurred by developers is the purchase of land-use rights from local governments to build new homes, and although transactions slumped this year due to the Covid-19 epidemic, business is picking up again as local authorities scramble to raise cash.